 As estrogen declines, our skin naturally becomes drier and thinner.
 You might start noticing rough patches, less firmness, or an overall lack of glow.
-This is normal—but you don’t have to accept it without support.

 A Full Body Skincare Routine for Women Over 40 in 6 Simple Steps